fn2189/fn2189.github.io/_posts/2019-6-19-order_matters.md

 ### Read block

 The first block of the order matters network is the Read block.
 It's purpose is to independently encode each input to fixed-size vector representation.
 For the digits reordering problem, the input raw form can be seen as a 1-dimension vector.
 A suitable Read block is then an element-wise perceptron, to map the input to a higher dimension space, a special case of which could be simply the identity function.
-For the word reordering problem, using a character-level representation of the words as a sequence of #{vocab}-dimensional one-hot vector,  we use a LSTM cell to to encode each word.
+For the word reordering problem, using a character-level representation of the words as a sequence of #{vocab}-dimensional one-hot vector,  we use a LSTM cell

 ```python
 class ReadWordEncoder(nn.Module):